 125-4.2.3 Removal of Obstructions: Remove boulders, logs, or any unforeseen obstacles encountered in excavating.
-Compensation will be in accordance with the requirements of 4-3.4.
+Compensation will be in accordance with the requirements of 4-3.

-- 125-4.3 Rock Excavation: Clean all rock and other hard foundation material, remove all loose material, and cut all rock to a firm surface.
+125-4.3 Rock Excavation: Clean all rock and other hard foundation material, remove all loose material, and cut all rock to a firm surface.
 Either level, step vertically and horizontally, or serrate the rock, as may be directed by the Engineer.
-Clean out all seams, and fill them with concrete or mortar. - 125-4.4 Pipe Trench Excavation: Excavate trenches for pipe culverts and storm sewers to the elevation of the bottom of the pipe and to a width sufficient to provide adequate working room.
+Clean out all seams, and fill them with concrete or mortar.

+125-4.4 Pipe Trench Excavation: Excavate trenches for pipes to the elevation of the bottom of the pipe and to a width sufficient to provide adequate working room.
 Remove soil not meeting the classification specified as suitable backfill material in 125-8.3.2.2, to a depth of 4 inches below the bottom of the pipe elevation.
-Remove rock, boulders or other hard lumpy or unyielding material to a depth of 12 inches below the bottom of the pipe elevation.
-Remove muck or other soft material to a depth necessary to establish a firm foundation.
-Where the soils permit, ensure that the trench sides are vertical up to at least the midpoint of the pipe.
+Where the soils permit, ensure that the trench sides are vertical up to at least the mid-point of the pipe.